-ADD SOME NATURAL ELEMENTS
+ONE: ADD SOME NATURAL ELEMENTS

-MAKE A STATEMENT WITH TEXTILES
+TWO: MAKE A STATEMENT WITH TEXTILES

 We have shower curtains rather than screens in all three of our bathrooms, and I love that it gives me the option of adding a pattern or texture that I don't have to love indefinitely—it's the easiest thing to switch it out if you tire of it.
-I chose a pale blush shower curtain with pom pom trim for our guest house bathroom and it's been such a fun addition to the room!
+I chose this pale blush shower curtain with pom pom trim for our guest house bathroom and it's been such a fun addition to the room!

-CHOOSE STORAGE THAT'S BEAUTIFUL
+THREE: CHOOSE STORAGE THAT'S BEAUTIFUL

 You can also use pretty trays, jars and trinket dishes to corral items together.

-DON'T FORGET THE WALLS
+FOUR: DON'T FORGET THE WALLS

-The bathroom is usually a neglected space when it comes to hanging artwork.
+The bathroom is often a neglected space when it comes to hanging artwork.
 Obviously the humidity needs to be taken into consideration so I wouldn't put any family heirlooms in there, but that's no reason to leave the walls bare.

 The big guest house reveal is coming at the end of this month!
-I can't wait to show you everything I've been working so hard on, including the bathroom of course.
+I can't wait to show you everything I've been working so hard on—including the bathroom of course.
 Be sure to follow me on Instagram to get the first sneak peeks—I literally cannot WAIT to share this space with you!!